mheadd/Education-Hack-Day-API-Samples/readme.md

 Acknowlegements
 ===============

-Inspored by the awesome git-powered organizing for the [Hack4Reno](https://github.com/hack4reno) civic coding event.
+Inspired by the awesome git-powered organizing for the [Hack4Reno](https://github.com/hack4reno) civic coding event.